ChronoSheets/ChronoSheets-CSharp-Client/docs/UsersApi.md

 <a name="usersgettimesheetusers"></a>
 # **UsersGetTimesheetUsers**
-> CsApiApiResponseListUserForManagement UsersGetTimesheetUsers (string xChronosheetsAuth)
+> CSApiResponseListUserForManagement UsersGetTimesheetUsers (string xChronosheetsAuth)

 Get users for your organisation